 - On the top right, you’ll see an image of a stopwatch.
 Click on that.

-- Hit the ‘Log it’ button and it will save your activity.
+- Hit the ‘Log it’ button to save your activity.

 Related article – Best Portable Bike Trainer: Complete Buying Guide